Envirometrix/PredictiveSoilMapping/main.md

 to then generate mosaics.
 The current code presented in this PSM with R book is more or less 90% optimized so that running of the most important functions can be easily scaled up.
-The total time required to run one update on a single dedicated HPC server (e.g. via Amazon AWS) for a soil mask that contains >100 million pixels can require weeks of computing time.
+The total time required to run one global update on a single dedicated HPC server (e.g. via Amazon AWS) for a soil mask that contains >100 million pixels can require weeks of computing time.
 Copying and uploading files can also be a lengthy process.